core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 For allocation, RFC publication of the YANG module is required as per {{RFC8126}}.
 The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

-## Create new IANA Registry: "IETF SID Registry" {#ietf-sid-registry}
+## Create new IANA Registry: "IETF YANG SID Registry" {#ietf-sid-registry}

-The name of this registry is "IETF SID Registry".
+The name of this registry is "IETF YANG SID Registry".
 This registry is used to record the allocation of SIDs for individual YANG module items.

 ### Structure